Articles

 The SQLite database state_5.sqlite adds structure that plain JSONL files cannot provide.
 Its threads table records session IDs, rollout paths, working directories, model provider, model name, token usage, Git branch, Git SHA, sandbox policy, approval mode, and a generated title.
 Other tables include dynamic_tools, thread_spawn_edges, agent_jobs, and agent_job_items.

-That is the clearest sign that "a chat" is the wrong abstraction.
-Codex internally models sessions as threads with tools, jobs, child threads, and resumable state.
-A sandbox_policy field per thread means sandboxing is a property of a specific session — it can change between runs, and it directly alters the assistant's real authority over the machine.
+This is where "chat" becomes the wrong abstraction.
+Codex models sessions as threads with tools, jobs, child threads, and resumable state.
+A sandbox_policy field per thread means sandboxing is tied to a session.
+It can change between runs, and it changes what the assistant can really do on the machine.

 Sessions, Subagents, and Lineage